michaelnisi/blake/README.md

 In this function you implement the transformation from input to output and pass the result to the callback.

-To get a better idea on how to implement views you might want to have a look at the views of my personal website, which are written in [CoffeeScript](http://coffeescript.org/) and use [Markdown](http://daringfireball.net/projects/markdown/) and [Jade](http://jade-lang.com/).
-For example an [article](http://michaelnisi.github.com/michaelnisi/article.html).
+To get a better idea on how to implement views you might want to have a look at the [views](http://michaelnisi.github.com/michaelnisi/article.html) of my [site](https://github.com/michaelnisi/michaelnisi), which are written in [CoffeeScript](http://coffeescript.org/) and use [Markdown](http://daringfireball.net/projects/markdown/) and [Jade](http://jade-lang.com/).

 To see Blake in action you could generate my site.